If you ask me, keto-friendly desserts are a game changer.

 - 3 large eggs

-- Zest and juice from 2 lemons
+- zest and juice from 2 lemons

 - 2 cups almond flour

-- 2 tablespoons coconut flour
+- 2 tbsp coconut flour

-- 1/2 cup granulated erythritol
+- 1/2 cup erythritol granules

-- 2 teaspoons baking powder
+- 2 tsp baking powder

 - 1/2 cup powdered erythritol